Sciatica: What you need to know

-- Vertebrae (individual bones in the spine that protect underlying nerves)
+- vertebra (individual bones in the spine that protect underlying nerves)

-A disc is made of a strong and resilient type of tissue (cartilage), and acts as a cushion between each vertebrae and allows the spine to be flexible.
-A herniated disc occurs when a disc is temporarily pushed out of place and puts pressure on the sciatic nerve.
+Disks are made of cartilage, which is a strong and resilient material; the cartilage acts as a cushion between each vertebra and allows the spine to be flexible.
+A herniated disk occurs when a disk is pushed out of place, putting pressure on the sciatic nerve.

 Other causes of sciatica include:

-- Lumbar spinal stenosis - a narrowing of the spinal cord (a channel within the vertebrae that contains the nerves) in the lower back that may compress the sciatic nerve.
+- Lumbar spinal stenosis - narrowing of the spinal cord in the lower back.

-- Spondylolisthesis - a condition in which a disc may slip forward over the vertebra below it, pinching the sciatic nerve.
+- Spondylolisthesis - a condition where a disk slips forward over the vertebra below it.

-- Tumors within the spine may compress the root of the sciatic nerve.
+- Tumors within the spine - these may compress the root of the sciatic nerve.

-- Cauda equina syndrome - a rare, but serious condition that affects the nerves on the lower part of the spinal cord; it requires immediate medical attention.
-Cauda equina syndrome may permanently damage the nervous system and even lead to paralysis.
+- Cauda equina syndrome - a rare but serious condition that affects the nerves in the lower part of the spinal cord; it requires immediate medical attention.

-- Age - due to the deterioration of discs, people in their 30s and 40s have a higher risk of developing sciatica.
+- Age - people in their 30s and 40s have a higher risk of developing sciatica.

 - Profession - jobs that require lifting heavy loads for long periods.

-- Sedentary lifestyle - people who sit for long periods and are physically inactive are more likely to develop sciatica, compared to physically active individuals.
+- Sedentary lifestyle - people who sit for long periods and are physically inactive are more likely to develop sciatica, compared with active people.